 Of these, the handmade one-off type of designs are doing especially well.
 The reason could be, again, differentiation.
 Stepping away from a mass-produced item – even if well designed and of high quality – provides even greater uniqueness.
 That is what is generating sales today.

-10. Diamond-Set Guitars Attract A Lot Of Attention!
+10. Diamond-Set Guitars Attract A Lot of Attention!

-The Coronet electric Gibson guitar, placed at a strategic location at the JCK Las Vegas show, had a constant stream of gawkers and was a star attraction.
+The Coronet electric Gibson guitar, placed at a strategic location at the JCK Las Vegas trade show, had a constant stream of gawkers and was a star attraction.
 Set with 500 carats of diamonds and valued at $2 million, it had it all – a story, style, eye catching design.
 In short, it was different, novel and unique – the entire diamond story with steel strings and a fret!